 How Will AI Affect the Role of the Salesperson in Business?

-Five ways it could it have an effect by culture.
+5 ways it could it have an impact on Hispanic culture

 As a salesperson in the mid 1980’s in the automobile business there was great fear first that Car and Driver, Motor Trend, and Consumer Reports were going to provide the consumers with too much information, and the advent of every business owner having a fax machine was going to completely change the competitive environment for price.